-- Read this owner's manual carefully. - Follow all recommendations and procedures contained in this manual. - Pay close attention to safety messages contained in this manual and on the motorcycle.
+- Read this owner's manual carefully. - Follow all recommendations and procedures contained in this manual. - Pay close attention to safety messages contained in this manual and on the vehicle.

-To protect your investment, we urge you to take responsibility for keeping your motorcycle well serviced and maintained.
+To protect your investment, we urge you to take responsibility for keeping your vehicle well serviced and maintained.
 Also, observe the break-in guidelines, and always perform the pre-ride inspection and other periodic checks in this manual.

-When service is required, remember that your Honda dealer knows your motorcycle best.
-If you have the required mechanical "know-how" and tools, you can purchase an official Honda Service Manual to help you perform many maintenance and repair tasks.
+When service is required, remember that your Honda dealer knows your vehicle best.
+If you have the required mechanical "knowhow" and tools, you can purchase an official Honda Service Manual to help you perform many maintenance and repair tasks. ▶ P. 124 Read the warranty information thoroughly so that you understand the warranty coverage and that you are aware of your rights and responsibilities. ▶ P. 125

-₽ P. 121

-Read the warranty information thoroughly so that you understand the warranty coverage and that you are aware of your rights and responsibilities.
-2 P. 122